velvetkevorkian/website-2021/posts/blog/the-joys-of-alpha-testing.md

 position:
 ---

-I know I\'ve been away for a while, but you\'ll no doubt be glad to know I have a selection of interesting stuff lined up (which I\'ve been meaning to write up for ages) as I put together my new portfolio site.
+I know I've been away for a while, but you'll no doubt be glad to know I have a selection of interesting stuff lined up (which I've been meaning to write up for ages) as I put together my new portfolio site.

 First up, everyone loves a bit of glitch art.
-I\'m a particular fan of [GlitchBot][1] myself.
+I'm a particular fan of [GlitchBot][1] myself.
 These pictures came about as a result of me mucking about with masking a photo using gaussian distributions.
 This is broadly the result I was going for: